zllrunning/SiameseX.PyTorch/README.md

 # SiameseX.PyTorch
-A simplified PyTorch implementation of Siamese networks for tracking: SiamFC, SiamVGG, SiamDW, SiamRPN.
+A simplified PyTorch implementation of Siamese networks for tracking: SiamFC, SiamVGG, SiamDW, SiamRPN, SiamRPN++.

 **Warning:  It is still in development, some files are just for the integrity of the project.**